-- ♣ Arsenic: While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
-EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-EPA continues to research the effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
-In 2024, the highest concentration of arsenic detected was 5.4 ppb. - ♣ Lead: 2024 was the most recent year testing was performed for lead and copper at five customer homes with the cooperation of our customers.
-No concentrations of lead were detected in all five homes sampled.
+Lead: 2024 was the most recent year testing was performed for lead and copper at five customer homes with the cooperation of our customers.
+Small concentrations of lead were detected in one of the five homes sampled.
+The concentration of lead in the one home was below the 10-ppb alert level for lead.
 The EPA standard for lead requires that 90% of homes tested must have lead levels below the alert level.
 If your home was included in the sampling, you should have received your individual results.